 We continually monitor our health and safety performance to ensure compliance and to enable us to take any corrective action if issues are identified.
-During the year, there were 15 non-reportable and two reportable accidents in our Telford facility (2022: 19 non-reportable and nil reportable) and, in China, three minor accidents were reported (2022: two minor accidents).
+During the year, there were ten non-reportable and one reportable accidents in our Telford facility (2023: 15 non-reportable and two reportable) and, in China, three minor accidents were reported (2023: three minor accidents).